 In 2011, grocery store chain Lidl kicked off what was meant to be a transformative initiative.
 Thousands of staff members and hundreds of outside consultants came together to help the German discount supermarket implement an enterprise resource planning (ERP) solution.
 With industry giant SAP at the helm, they initiated a project nicknamed “eLWIS,” an acronym for electronic Lidl merchandise management and information system.

 What happened to cause this change of events?
 More importantly, what can your organization do to avoid such a setback in your own ERP implementation?
-Here’s our ERP expert witness analysis of this notable ERP failure:
+In this case study, our ERP expert witnesses analyze the notable Lidl ERP system and SAP implementation failure.

 4 Lessons Learned From the Lidl ERP Failure